Philip S. Rosen, Partner

 He is seasoned in foreclosure law having foreclosed millions of dollars in commercial and residential mortgages for banks, private equity firms and securitized servicers.
 Phil’s experience, intellect and street smarts has benefitted clients in numerous reported decisions involving CMBS issues, challenges to the enforceability of pooling and servicing agreements, prepayment consideration and default interest provisions in commercial loan instruments, and to a lender’s status as a holder-in-due course.
 Phil has developed long-lasting ties with his clients who rely upon his counseling in collecting or restructuring their troubled loans, and defending claims involving lender liability, statutory violations, state consumer fraud statutes and unfair business practices.

 Phil regularly assists investors in their acquisition of loan portfolios including due diligence of the loan instruments, title and litigation analysis and negotiating and preparing the respective loan purchase agreements.
-An accredited CLE lecture by Phil on foreclosure law is available online at https://www.nacle.com/CLE/Courses/So-Your-Commercial-Borrower-Is-In-Default-Protecting-your-Security-Interest-1087 (https://www.nacle.com/CLE/Courses/S-Your-Commercial-Borrower-Is-In-Default-Protecting-your-Security-Interest-1087).
-Building on his creditor’s rights work, Phil also has deep experience in many aspects of commercial litigation including the Uniform Commercial Code, collection of book accounts and bankruptcy related litigation including stay relief motions; preference and fraudulent transfer claims; dischargeability objections and adversary proceedings.
+As a frequent presenter and lecturer, accredited CLE seminars by Phil on foreclosure law are available online at https://www.nacle.com/CLE/Courses/Navigating-New-Jersey-Residential-Foreclosures-A-Plaintiff-s-Guide-to-the-Proces-1430; https://www.nacle.com/CLE/Courses/So-Your-Commercial-Borrower-Is-In-Default-Protecting-your-Security-Interest-1087; Building on his creditor’s rights work, Phil also has deep experience in many aspects of commercial litigation including the Uniform Commercial Code, collection of book accounts and bankruptcy related litigation including stay relief motions; preference and fraudulent transfer claims; dischargeability objections and adversary proceedings.

 Some of Phil’s representative matters include: